anbruzga/FrFlashCardsDuo/readme.md

-## Work in Progress: Not Shareable in Current State
+## Work in Progress: Data Sources needs some extra processing for legal reasons

 ### Voice Data Compilation
 Currently, I need to recompile the voice data to ensure it complies with the provider's terms of service for sharing.
 Once completed, the app will function as described below: